Jhgomez/redes2/Commands.md

     * **ip address 200.10.10.1 255.255.255.0**: If a router is using two serial ports you would configure a different IP address on each, so second port would have ip **200.10.10.2 255.255.255.0**, the ip addresses of these routers are also in a different network in each router for example the next router's last two set of numbers would be **20.X** and a third router **30.X**
     * **clock rate 64000**: this configures the frequency in the cable, since a cable as two sides we can only configure this command on one side, so only in one router the other router connected to this cable will only agree to this setting

 3. Configure the static routing.
-Will be able to send packets to another network, but not able to recieve a response from that network yet
     * **ip route `networkAddress` `subnetMask` `serialPortIpAddress`** Here we are telling the router how to find an external network, that means the `networkAddress` parameter points to an external network. `subnetMask` is belogns to that external network. `serialPortIoAddress` this address should be serial port Ip address from another router, this means we are Configuring Router A. Router B is directly connected to Router A, all that means is this `serialPortIpAddress` belongs to a port in router B. Example **ip route 192.168.2.0 255.255.255.0 200.10.20.0**

-4. Now we need to do the same in the opposite direction, meaning we need to point the network managed in Router A by doing this configurtations in Router B, example: **ip route 192.168.1.0 255.255.255.0 200.10.10.0**
+4. At this moment we are able to send packets to another network, but not able to recieve a response from that network yet.
+Now we need to do the same in the opposite direction, meaning we need to point the network managed in Router A by doing this configurtations in Router B, example: **ip route 192.168.1.0 255.255.255.0 200.10.10.0**

 5. If we need to connect from Router C to Router A but pass through Router B, you have to configure all ports you will say "all traffic sent to network A from network C first needs to be directed to port in Router B and all requests to network A received in router B needs to tavel to port in Router A"